infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

 Step 2

-: The [Account Settings page](/guide/getting-started-guide/home-user-interface/settings#account) will be displayed, from there, tap the "Switch Account" button
+: Tap the settings symbol in the top left corner, from there tap the "Switch Account" button